DEPARTMENT OF LEARNING SCIENCES PROGRAMS

 Special Education Initial Certification, General Curriculum Pre-Kindergarten Through 12th Grade

-The Special Education Initial Certification is a program for those who hold a bachelor’s degree and are seeking initial teacher certification.
+The Georgia State Special Education Initial Certification is a program for those who hold a bachelor’s degree and are seeking initial teacher certification.
 You must have a minimum cumulative GPA of 2.5 or demonstrate an exemption and have completed the Georgia Educator Ethics – Program Entry (350) Assessment and have acquired tort liability insurance.

 Prior to admissions, we recommend that you refer to financial aid regarding possible funding options.